omsf/gha-runner/docs/aws.md

 ## Setup
 1. Prepare an IAM user with AWS access keys
-    1. Go to the AWS Management Console and sign in to your account.
+    1. Sign in to your AWS Management Console.
     2. Go to the IAM console.
-    3. In the navigation pane, choose Policies.
+    3. In the navigation pane, choose "Policies" and click "Create Policy".
-    4. Create a new policy by clicking "Create Policy".
-    5. Next, click JSON and paste the following JSON with the required permissions and then click "Next".
+    4. Select the "JSON" tab, paste the following JSON, and click "Next":
         ```json
         {
           "Version": "2012-10-17",
           "Statement": [
             {
               "Effect": "Allow",
               "Action": [
                 "ec2:RunInstances",
                 "ec2:TerminateInstances",
                 "ec2:DescribeInstances",
                 "ec2:DescribeInstanceStatus"
               ],
-          "Resource": "*"
+              "Resource": ""
             }
           ]
         }
         ```
-    6. Name the policy (for example: `gha-runner-policy`) and select "Create Policy".
+    5. Name the policy (e.g., `gha-runner-policy`) and click "Create Policy".
-    7. Now select "Users" in the navigation pane and click "Add user".
+    6. In the navigation pane, choose "Users" and click "Add user".
-    8. Enter a username (for example: `gha-runner-user`) and ensure that "Provide user access to the AWS Management Console" is unchecked.
+    7. Enter a username (e.g., `gha-runner-user`) and ensure "Provide user access to the AWS Management Console" is unchecked.
-    9. Select "Attach policies directly" and search for the policy you created earlier (`gha-runner-policy`) and select it.
+    8. Select "Attach policies directly", search for the policy you created (`gha-runner-policy`), and select it.
-    10. Then click, "Create user".
+    9. Click "Create user".
-    11. Next, click on the user you just created and go to the "Security credentials" tab.
+    10. Click on the newly created user, go to the "Security credentials" tab, and click "Create access key".
-    12. Click "Create access key" and then click "Other" and then "Next".
-    13. Click next and then copy the Access Key and Secret Access Key (or download the CSV file), these will not be shown again.
+    11. Choose "Other", click "Next", and then copy the Access Key and Secret Access Key (or download the CSV file).
+These keys will not be shown again.
 2. Create your GitHub Access Token
     1. This can be done with either a Personal Access Token or a Fine-Grained Personal Access Token.
     2. Go to your GitHub account settings.